-In output mode, the wizard generates a deployment script for later execution based on the input files.
+In output mode, the wizard generates an XMLA deployment script for later execution based on the input files.

 To run the wizard in output mode, use the /o switch and provide an output file name.

-For more information about these command line switches, see Deploy Model Solutions with the Deployment Utility.
+For more information about these command line switches, see Deployment Utility (Analysis Services - Multidimensional Data).

 The following procedure describes how to run the Analysis Services Deployment Wizard at the command prompt.